Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Current Status

-✅ Completed avatar component set:
+Calendar component refactoring complete:

-- Added dark mode variants to avatar base classes
+1. Added dark mode variants to all text colors and backgrounds
-- Improved readability with tw template literals
+2. Improved readability with tw template literals
+3. Grouped related styles together for better maintainability
+4. Other components are wrappers, no styling changes needed

-- Ready to commit changes
+Ready to commit calendar changes and move on to card component.

 ## Dependencies